Smokey Grill BBQ

 Preparing The Chicken For Smoking

-One step you really want to avoid is brining them.
-With smoked chicken breast the brine is what will keep the meat nice and tender during cooking.
-A brine breaks into the amino acid structure of poultry meat and traps the flavor and moisture through the beef in its meat.
+One step you want to make sure to include is brining the chicken.
+With smoked chicken breast, the brine is what will keep the meat nice and tender during cooking.
+A good brine also breaks into the amino acid structure of poultry, trapping the flavor and moisture in the meat.

-When cooking chicken, the true secret to juicy meat is also in the secret of juicy meat.
-Cooking smoked chicken is easy but it requires only a bit of preparation time to get them to smoke properly.
+When smoking chicken, the true secret to juicy meat is in the brine.
+Cooking smoked chicken isn’t hard, but it does requires a bit of preparation time to smoke them properly.

 Smoked Chicken Breast Brine

 Many grillers brine their chicken to keep it soft when smoking.
 I like the taste and texture of chicken placed directly over the smoker with minimal preparation.
-During brining, salt and sugar alter the cell structure of the meat itself and this reduces the liquid retention in the cell walls.
+During brining, salt and sugar combine to alter the cell structure of the meat itself, enhancing liquid retention inside the cells.

-As always we would recommend experimenting with steamed chicken to find what best suits you.
-Remember to plan ahead to allow enough time for a chicken to sit in the brine before you intend to smoke.
-Once the chicken is cooked pat dry and make them according to the directions on the recipe.
+Remember to plan ahead to allow enough time for a chicken to sit in the brine before you smoke it — ideally for 24 hours.
+Once the chicken is brined, pat dry and cook according to the directions below.

 Drying The Chicken Before Smoking

-After brining put in the refrigerator uncovered for few hours.
-It will dry up skin that will pellicle into a sticky layer that absorbs all the smoke.
-It makes chicken breast have better flavor and color.
+After brining, store the chicken in the refrigerator uncovered for several hours.
+This will dry up the skin and create a sticky layer ideal for absorbing smoke.
+It also makes chicken breast have better flavor and color.

 How to Cook Chicken Breast (And Keep It Juicy Tender)

-Chicken is a versatile protein that can get eaten worldwide and is used in many different methods.
-The smoking of meat makes the chicken very wholesome for family time on a weeknight.
+Chicken is a versatile protein that is eaten worldwide and cooked via in many different methods.

 Smoking